iampulse-co/template-reference/README.md

 ## Your Article

 ### Choosing the type of Article to write
-Before you begin writing your Article it is important to define the nature of the content and the intened audience.
+Before you begin writing your Article it is important to define the nature of the content and the intended audience.
 We've taken inspiration from the [Diataxis Framework](https://diataxis.fr/), and modeled the content types as the following:
 * [Tutorials](examples/TUTORIAL.md)
 * [How-To Guides](examples/HOWTO.md)
 * [Reference Architectures](examples/REFERENCE.md)